donghwui/pytorch/README.md

-# DeepLearning Lab with PyTorch🔥
+# PyTorch Lab🔥
-This repository is my space to experiment with algorithms, models, and various deep learning techniques using PyTorch.
+This repository is my space to experiment with algorithms, models, and various machine learning / deep learning techniques using PyTorch.
 From foundational concepts to advanced implementations, it's all about exploring and learning!

 ### Installation
 1. Create a Virtual Environment